 The key difference between video and other media types is size.
 Videos take up a lot of space.

-While a typical JPEG image is around 15 kilobytes, a well-compressed video around five minutes long uses up at least one thousand times more space, and even more as quality and length increase.
-Files this large easily exceed the maximum size allowed in many content management systems, putting longer training and meeting videos out of the question.
+While a typical JPEG image is around 15 kilobytes, a well-compressed video around five minutes long uses up at least one thousand times more space and even more as quality and length increase.
+In addition, files this large easily exceed the maximum size allowed in many content management systems, putting longer training and meeting videos out of the question.

 Video CMSs are built with size in mind.
 They’re designed specifically for hassle-free uploading, storage, and delivery of large video files.
 As your content library expands, your video CMS scales with you.

-Storing your videos on a regular CMS doesn’t guarantee they’ll play well (or at all) on mobile, since different devices prefer certain formats over others.
-To solve this, video CMSs automatically convert the video file to the best format for the device, a process called “transcoding.”
+Storing your videos on a regular CMS doesn’t guarantee they’ll play well (or at all) on mobile since different devices prefer certain formats over others.
+To solve this, video CMSs automatically convert the video file to the best format for the device through a process known as “transcoding.”
 Transcoding optimizes the streaming experience for all viewers, regardless of device.

 Most reputable video CMSs also adjust for internet connection speed.
-Similar to YouTube, these systems can detect users’ connection, then adjust the video quality to limit buffering.
+Similar to YouTube, these systems can detect users’ connections and adjust video quality to limit buffering.